-If your child has been paired with an Augustine tutor, that’s great news!
+If your child has been paired with an ALP Tutor, that’s great news!
 Our tutors have gone through extensive training to assess their students’ reading skills and to build lessons designed to address their particular needs and ensure their success.

 How to Help Your Child Become a Power Reader

 Be a reader!
 It is important that your child sees that reading is valuable to you, that it’s an activity to enjoy!
 So when your day allows it, schedule reading time for yourself.

 Read with your child.
 This should start before your child is old enough to read independently.
 Talk about the story through the illustrations.
 Ask him questions about the story – let his imagination embellish the narrative, if it takes him that way.
 After a few pages of reading, ask him what happened in the story?
 What do you think will happen next?
 Why?

 Take turns reading to each other.
 When your child is ready to read, she’ll want to read to you.
 However, she may not have the endurance to read more than a little bit at a time.
 Take turns reading and again, discuss what you’ve read together.

 Ask your child’s teacher for a list of sight words.
 Practice these words together.
 You can make a game of matching word cards, using index cards cut in half on which you have written the word on both halves.
 Spread the cards on the table, face down.
 As you and your child alternate turns, the turned card must be read aloud before trying to find its match.
 The one who collects the most matches wins!
 If your child is just getting started with reading, only use 8-10 words to begin.
 As she gets more confident in her ability, add more matches to the game.